Subscribe to the Newsletter

 We periodically invite our alumni, artists we have featured in the past, to share their new work and projects with us.
-Ewa Doroszenko’s work was featured in several of our Guest Rooms as “Post HomoSapiens” curated by Monica Allende, “Die Welt ist schön” (The World is Beautiful) by Nathalie Herschdofer in 2018.
+Ewa Doroszenko’s work was featured in several of our Guest Rooms as “Post HomoSapiens” curated by Monica Allende, and “Die Welt ist schön” (The World is Beautiful) by Nathalie Herschdofer.
 We caught up with Ewa and her work partner Jacek Doroszenko to delve into their current projects “Overlooked Horizons” and “Impossible Horizon” respectively shown at Pragovka Gallery (Prague, CZ) and Foto Forum (Bozen, IT).

 Der Greif: Your photographic oeuvre, and specifically the project you're exhibiting at Pragovka Gallery and Foto Forum, is associated with the Western tradition of landscape painting.
 How have you developed your photographic language?